dburr/ChatCore/README.md

 ChatCore
 ========

-The IRC communications framework from Colloquy, separated out into its own package
+This is ChatCore, the IRC communications framework from Colloquy, separated out into its own package.